James, Earl of Wessex: Official appearances

-James made his first official appearance in the carriage procession at Trooping the Colour in 2016 and also appeared at the 2022 Trooping the Colour.
+James made his first official appearance in the carriage procession at Trooping the Colour in 2016, and also took part in the 2022 Trooping the Colour.

-In September 2020, he joined his parents to help the Great British Beach Clean at Southsea Beach in Hampshire, in support of the Marine Conservation Society.
+In September 2020, he joined his parents in supporting the Marine Conservation Society by taking part in the Great British Beach Clean at Southsea Beach in Hampshire.

 Following the thanksgiving memorial service for his grandfather Prince Philip on 29 March 2022, James attended the Platinum Jubilee National Service of Thanksgiving and the Platinum Party at the Palace in June 2022.

-On 17 September 2022, during the period of official mourning for his grandmother Queen Elizabeth II, James joined his sister Louise and six cousins to mount a 15-minute vigil around Elizabeth II's coffin, as it lay in state at Westminster Hall.
-On 19 September he joined other family members at the state funeral.
+On 17 September 2022, during the period of official mourning for his grandmother Queen Elizabeth II, James joined his sister Louise and six cousins in mounting a 15-minute vigil around the Queen's coffin as it lay in state at Westminster Hall.
+On 19 September, he joined other family members at the state funeral.

-On 6 May 2023, James, who then had the courtesy title Earl of Wessex, attended his uncle Charles III's coronation at Westminster Abbey, together with the rest of the royal family.
-The next day they attended the Coronation Concert at Windsor Castle.
+On 6 May 2023, James, who then held the courtesy title Earl of Wessex, attended his uncle Charles III's coronation at Westminster Abbey, together with the rest of the royal family.
+The following day, he attended the Coronation Concert at Windsor Castle.

 On 31 March 2024, James attended the Easter Matins Service at St. George's Chapel, Windsor Castle, with his mother and father.
-He was the only member of the younger generation of royals to attend.
+He was the only member of the younger generation of royals present.

 Titles, styles, and honours

 Titles and styles

 The title Viscount Severn alludes to the Welsh ancestry of his mother's family.
-James was accorded this courtesy title at birth, as heir apparent to his father's earldom.
+James was accorded this courtesy title at birth as heir apparent to his father's earldom.

-At birth James automatically became a prince of the United Kingdom (Prince James of Wessex, now Prince James of Edinburgh) due to letters patent issued in 1917 which assigned princely status and the style of Royal Highness to all male-line grandchildren of a sovereign.
-However, when his parents married, Buckingham Palace announced that their children would be styled as the children of an earl, rather than as prince or princess.
-In 2020, James's mother reaffirmed that James and his sister retained the right to their royal titles and styles and could make a choice on whether to use them from the age of 18.
+At birth, James automatically became a prince of the United Kingdom (Prince James of Wessex, now Prince James of Edinburgh) under the terms of the 1917 letters patent, which assigned princely status and the style of Royal Highness to all male-line grandchildren of a sovereign.
+However, when his parents married, Buckingham Palace announced that their children would be styled as the children of an earl rather than as prince or princess.
+In 2020, James's mother reaffirmed that James and his sister retained the right to their royal titles and styles, and could choose whether to use them from the age of 18.

-On his father being elevated as Duke of Edinburgh in March 2023, James became styled by courtesy as Earl of Wessex, now the family's senior subsidiary title.
-The Dukedom of Edinburgh, being created as a life peerage, will become extinct upon his father's death, but he is heir apparent to his father's hereditary peerages of Earl of Wessex, Earl of Forfar and Viscount Severn.
+When his father was created Duke of Edinburgh in March 2023, James became styled by courtesy as Earl of Wessex, the family's senior subsidiary title.
+The Dukedom of Edinburgh, having been created as a life peerage, will become extinct upon his father's death, but James remains heir apparent to his father's hereditary peerages of Earl of Wessex, Earl of Forfar, and Viscount Severn.